 About West Space

-West Space is an independent, not-for-profit contemporary visual arts organisation.
+Started by artists in 1993, West Space is an independent, non-commercial contemporary visual arts organisation.

-West Space presents a year-round program of exhibitions, performances and discussions, reflecting the breadth of artistic practice in Australia, and the complexities of our times.
+West Space is responsive to the evolving needs of artists, with rigorous programming that reflects the breadth of artistic practice in Australia and the complexities of our times.

 Programs